urschrei/Plowman/readme.md

 # Usage #

-Standard usage: `python bookbyline.py -file file.txt -header header1 header2 header3 … headerN`
+Standard usage: `python bookbyline.py [-l] -file file.txt -header header1 header2 header3 … headerN`

 Display usage help: `python bookbyline.py -h`

+Arguments:
+>`-l` live switch: will tweet the line.
+If omitted, script prints to stdout
+>`-h`, `--help`			show this help message and exit
+>`-file` filename		the full path to a text file
+>`-header` header-line word [header-line word ...]
+>A case-sensitive list of words (and punctuation) which
+>will be treated as header lines.
+Enter as many as you
+>wish, separated by a space.
+>Example - Purgatory: BOOK Passus

 [tweepy]: http://github.com/joshthecoder/tweepy
 [Twitter]: https://twitter.com/signup